AeanSR/AeanSR.github.io/about.md

 ## Bio

+My name is ZHAO Yongwei (赵永威).
 I am a postgrad student at [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.ac.cn).
 My advisor is [Prof. XU Zhiwei](http://novel.ict.ac.cn/zxu/).
 Starting from 2015, I joined the research group of intelligence processor, led by [Prof. CHEN Yunji](http://novel.ict.ac.cn/ychen) and [Prof. CHEN Tianshi](http://novel.ict.ac.cn/tchen).
 I have served as a software engineer in [Cambricon](http://www.cambricon.com) for several years and returned to scientific research in 2018.

-Furthermore, I was widely known as "Aean" in World of Warcraft communities as a theorycrafter.
+Until I joined a real research group, I was widely known as "Aean" in World of Warcraft communities as a theorycrafter.
 The name is abbreviated from "Aeanderine", which is one of my role-playing character in the game.
 I have contributed many theories, simulators, game-guides to the community, mostly published at [National Geography of Azeroth](http://bbs.nga.cn/nuke.php?func=ucp&uid=9771319).
 I did my undergraduate studies in Computer Science at [Huazhong University of Science and Technology](http://www.hust.edu.cn) during 2011 ~ 2015.
 Regardless of people's prejudice, I presented my theory about game policy optimizing as my undergraduate thesis, since I believe it is the genuine work which I have dedicated to for several years.

+BTW, at this moment I am a big anti-fan of Blizzard Entertainment.
+I felt extremely offended and fooled and will not pay a cent to them anymore.
-Today I am trying to take advantages of my prior works, to solve problems in the formal analysis of systems and algorithms.

-My interests are including computer architectures, and artificial intelligence in games.
+Today I am trying to take advantages of my prior works, to solve problems in the analysis of new architectures.
+My interests are including neural accelerator architectures, and artificial intelligence in games.
 Benefit from the experience of IreCore, I have a strong ability to build extremely fast simulators to implement a quick model of my work or to re-implement other's works, which has been a significant advantage for my research.

+I am an audiophile, a self-teaching beginner of piano performance and composing, and a fan of J. S. Bach.

 ## Engineering